-Unvaccinated early intervention service providers must test for COVID-19 every week.
+Unvaccinated home visiting providers must test for COVID-19 every week.
+Either home antigen tests or PCR tests are acceptable.
 The Vault COVID-19 saliva test is a safe and effective way to self-test for COVID-19 in your home.
 Vault COVID-19 testing is free for all users, can be ordered online, administered from home, and dropped at a local UPS store for mailing.
 Customers incur no shipping costs and usually receive results within 24-48 hours.
 ECECD no longer provides unique codes to providers.
-However, DOH has a statewide website where residents can order their tests.
-(Each individual orders a vault test and no unique link is required.)
-Testing at DOH sites is free.
-There is no cost associated with Vault saliva testing.

-VAULT HEALTH LINK: VAULT- No-Cost COVID Testing for all New Mexicans
+VAULT HEALTH LINK: VAULT- No-Cost COVID Testing for all New Mexicans.
+Information on Testing Sites can be found here: NM Department of Health - COVID-19 Screening and Testing